Pasta with Chorizo and Spinach Recipe

 - 1/3 pound uncooked chorizo or bulk spicy pork sausage

 - 1/3 cup water-packed artichoke hearts, rinsed, drained and quartered

 - 1/3 cup chopped oil-packed sun-dried tomatoes, drained

 - 1/4 teaspoon dried oregano

 - 2 tablespoons grated Parmesan cheese

 - 1. Cook pasta according to package directions.
-Meanwhile, heat oil in a large skillet; crumble chorizo into the pan.
-Add the onion, mushrooms, artichokes, tomatoes, garlic, oregano, salt and pepper.
-Cook and stir over medium heat until chorizo is fully cooked and vegetables are tender.
+Meanwhile, in a large skillet, saute the chorizo, onion, mushrooms, artichokes, tomatoes, garlic, oregano, salt and pepper in oil until chorizo is no longer pink and vegetables are tender.

 Reviews for Pasta with Chorizo and Spinach